 By adding less amount of developer, you will make your hair appear extra shiny which will fall flat after two days when it starts getting deposited on the scalp and strands.

 What happens if you use hair dye without developer?

-It is true that not all dyes are made to be used with developers.
-When you are using a dye without a developer then you will not get the same permanent effect dye what you get when using a dye with right amount of developer.
+It is true that not all dyes are made to be used by developers.
+When you are using a dye without a developer then you will not get the same permanent effect dye that you get when using a dye with the right amount of developer.

 Dyes that have been made to be used with developers when used without them, will just be a waste of dye and money.

 What happens if you put too much developer in hair bleach?